What to Do If Your 2- or 3-Year-Old Isn’t Talking

 Take our free screener to get quick insights into your child’s communication skills

-Find a speech therapist and get matched with someone who fits your family’s needs
+Find a speech therapist who fits your family’s needs

 Learn more about speech delays in toddlers and what to look out for

-1. What should I do if my 2- or 3-year-old isn't talking yet?
+What should I do if my 2-year-old or 3-year-old isn't talking yet?

-If your toddler isn't talking yet, it's important to check their communication development.
+If your child is age 2 or older and not talking, it's important to contact a speech therapist.
 Early help can make a big difference.
-Click here to get matched with a speech therapist who's right for your child's needs.
+Get matched with a speech therapist who can evaluate your child’s skills and recommend next steps.

-Speech or language delays can happen for many reasons, such as hearing problems, issues with how the child moves their mouth, autism, a learning disability, neurological problems, or the child's environment.
+Speech and language delays can happen for many reasons.
+Causes might include hearing problems, autism, issues with how the child moves their mouth, a learning disability, neurological problems, or the child's environment.

 How Expressable Can Help